 Solid wastes associated with construction of Alternative 1 are expected to be comprised of waste materials typical of earthwork, demolition, and paving projects.
 The volume of solid waste is expected to be minor during construction as most of the earthwork would involve moving dirt from one area to another area within the DSA to achieve the proper grade.
 Recycling of concrete and asphalt could substantially reduce the amount of the construction-related solid wastes.
 Construction waste not diverted, recycled, or re-used would be transported to and disposed of in local permitted construction/demolition facilities or in accordance with applicable state and local requirements.
 Alternative 1 also includes the demolition of 20 structures.
 Of those structures, 14 have been found to contain lead and nine have been found to contain ACMs.
-Lead and ACMs would be removed and remediated in accordance with applicable regulations.
-Building materials and debris would be recycled to the greatest extent feasible.
+Lead and ACMs would be recycled to the greatest extent feasible.
 Materials that cannot be recycled would be disposed of in accordance with all Federal, State, and local regulations.
 Therefore, no significant construction-related solid waste impacts would occur.